-Dispose of unwanted computers, light bulbs, TV’s, microwaves and more at the free drop off day on Sun 11 Sep from 9am – 4pm at The Crescent Council Car Park.
+Dispose of unwanted computers, light bulbs, TVs, microwaves and more at the free drop off day on Sunday 27 August from 9am – 4pm at the Council Car Park.

 Remember to put your empty food packaging in the bin after the game and don’t forget to reduce, reuse and recycle by buying items you can use again such as shin guard stays and reusable drink bottles.